 2018 Projections (released February 21, 2017): View Online

 Since 1997, FairVote has released projections for U.S. House elections using a model that relies only on previous election results.
 These projections have been remarkably accurate.
 Months before the 2016 election, we projected outcomes in 361 U.S. House races, and were correct in all 361.
-Four months after the 2016 election, we make high confidence projections for the 2018 U.S. House election in 368 races, and expect a similar level of success.
+Four months after the 2016 election, we make high confidence projections for the 2018 U.S. House election in 374 races, and expect a similar level of success.
+Our projections were last updated for retirements on 9/27/2017

 Our 2018 projections reveal: